 16. Head to the right down Brunswick St, where the old Rivoli Theatre (unfortunately defaced by supermarket logos and ads) began life as the first picture show theatre in New Farm.
 Its interior was open to the sky and as a leading film theatre it boasted a 4 piece orchestra and ushers.

 17.At the intersection with Barker St to one side and Annie to the other is a little pocket of gastronomy and drinking holes that are the jewels of the area.
-The Brunswick St Shops building dating from 1889 houses Anise, a tiny wine bar/restaurant and shabby chic Gerties Bar, line up with Dell Ugo – a well-regarded Italian restaurant.
+The Brunswick St Shops building dating from 1889 houses shabby chic Gerties Bar.
 Around the corner on Barker St is one of Brisbane’s best French boulangerie/patisseries Chouquette and cosy Euro style bistro The Continental Café.
 Across the road the landmark New Farm Cinemas have been returned to their former glory and opposite the cinemas on Brunswick St is a great all-day haunt The Brunswiick Project.

 18. Heading further along Brunswick St towards New Farm park the stately residence Wynberg lurks behind heritage gate posts and hundred year old trees.
 Built in the 1880’s for a retired wealthy squatter and in 1915 eagerly snapped by Catholic real estate magnate Archbishop Duhig, it became a place for the community to drop in and the door was kept open for an hour each morning despite the interior containing a lot of valuable paintings collected by him.
 When children saw his purple biretta on the back of his chair (the sign he was in) they’d ring the doorbell and be invited in for milk and cake, a practise which would surely be outlawed today.